sem3d/SEM/DOC/source/format_mesher.rst

   500.     # ymax
   50.      # ystep
   500.     # zmax
-  1        # nb. of layers
+  2        # nb. of layers : i-th layer associated to i-th material (defined in mater.in)
-  600. 12  # upper layer: thickness and nb of steps
+  600. 12  # upper layer: thickness and nb of steps       ...
+             ... from zmax, 12 elements are created backwards over 600. m => zmin = -100
+  100. 1   # lower layer: thickness and nb of steps       ...
+             ... from upper layer, 1 element is created backwards over 100. m => zmin = -200
   1        # PMLs?
 0: no, 1: yes
   1 1      # PMLs on top? at the bottom?
 (0: no, 1: yes)
   5        # nb of GLL nodes in the PML
   1        # 8 or 27 control points for elements (1 or 2)

 - Choix de 8 noeuds par maille : 1 (Les mailles quadratiques à 27
   noeuds sont en développement)